Yash-Vekaria/CookieAnalysis/README.md

 # CookieAnalysis
-This repository constitues Quantcast's Summer Internship 2024 related coding implementation
+This repository constitues Quantcast's Summer Internship 2024 related coding implementation.

 The assigned task is to extract the most active cookie corresponding to the queried date from a cookie log file consisting of cookies and timestamps.